fenago/docker-course/md/lab_6.md

     ![](./images/B15021_06_19.jpg)

-    Note that this list of network interfaces is identical to that which you encountered when querying the host machine directly.
-This is because this container and the host machine are sharing the network directly.
-Anything available to the host machine will also be available to containers running in `host` network mode.

 17. Use the `exit` command to end the shell session and return to the terminal of the host machine.